Tree felling in Tarn Hows - Q&A

 Will you plant new trees?

-We will establish trees on the affected sites either by allowing natural regeneration or by replanting.
+We will establish trees on some of the affected sites by replanting.
 We will allow glades and denser areas of woodland to develop over the next few decades.
 We may decide to replant some areas with conifer species.
-Mixed woodland can provide a great wildlife habitat while still producing a supply of sustainable timber.

 Can anything be done to prevent this from happening again?